Dashboard Controls

 Max CPU Usage

-This graph shows CPU usage percentage across different database instances over time.
+This line chart shows CPU usage (%) across different database instances over time.
 Each colored line represents a specific instance.
 What to monitor:- Instances approaching 100% CPU utilization

 - Sustained high CPU usage indicating resource-intensive workloads